Horticulture Magazine

 Habitat & Growing Conditions

-As most European Forsythia cultivars descend from species that grew and grow wild along streams and waterways in Southern and Eastern China, Japan, and the Koreas, the best growing conditions should mimic their native habitats.
 So the most suitable climate for Forsythia varies from temperate-warm to cold, the soil needs to be moist but well-drained, and while the aspect may be to any direction the exposure should be full sun or mostly sunny.

 They prefer a little moistness in the soil and some moisture in the air; very dry weather conditions affect flowering.
-They are perfectly content in soil varying from Slightly Acidic to Slightly Alkaline; pH 6.0 to 8.0.

 Almost all Forsythia are very easy to grow in late summer and early autumn from semi-hardwood (or semi-ripe) cuttings.
-In late spring they can be grown from greenwood cuttings.

-A variety of Weeping Forsythia is perfect for growing on a trellis or for planting right beside a pergola.
+A variety of weeping Forsythia is perfect for growing on a trellis or for planting right beside a pergola.

 Forsythia is a no-fuss plant that demands virtually no feeding or care.

-Mature Forsythia bushes have a strong root system and make do with moisture in the soil and water from rainfall.
-They will also tolerate a period of drought but if you get a prolonged dry spell, it is much better to water them than to rely on their drought-tolerance.
-Fresh cuttings. layerings, and immature plants should regularly be watered.
+They will also tolerate a period of drought but if you get a prolonged dry spell, it is much better to water them than to rely on their drought tolerance.

-What Forsythia can’t do without is ample sun.
-Though they fare very well (thank you!) in partial shade, this does have a negative impact on flowering.
-Therefore, full sun is best for this plant, particularly in the United Kingdom.
+Though they fare very well in partial shade, this does have a negative impact on flowering.

 Common Problems